deathsheep/CodeChallenge/README.md

 Navigating a browser to localhost:8000 will show you how the site looks to get started, and has a helpful hint or two.
 If you run into problems with the setup, let us know.

-Once you are done, please email us a screenshot of you solution and a link to a git repository (or some other code-sharing link).
+Once you are done, please email us a screenshot of your solution and a link to a git repository (or some other code-sharing link).